CuriouslyCurious/gw2api/README.md

 ## Q&A
 Q: Y u do dis?!

-A: There simply weren't a fully functional API wrapper for the API which I needed.
+A: There simply didn't exist a fully functional API wrapper for the API, which I needed.
-It's also a good learning eperience in how to write wrappers, planning out project structure and implementing tests.
+It's also a good learning experience in how to write wrappers, planning out project structure and implementing tests.
 All in all; yay.

 ## Shoutouts